Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

 ## Baseline Model: A Simple Approach

-We split our data to training and testing set by stratifing using the class label.
-The training set consititue 80% of our data while the testing has the reamining 20% of our data.
-We will use testing set to evalute the ability of our model to generalize to unseen data.:
+We split our data into training and testing sets by stratifying using the class label.
+The training set constitutes 80% of our data while the testing has the remaining 20% of our data.
+We will use the testing set to evaluate the ability of our model to generalize to unseen data.:

     X_train, X_test, y_train, y_test = train_test_split(recipe.drop(['class', 'rating', 'n_review'], axis=1),
                                                         recipe['class'], test_size=0.2, stratify=recipe['class'])